As someone considering a role as a Navy officer, you already understand the gravity of the responsibilities that come with the uniform.

 Alcohol Education and Counseling

-Use the resources available to you.
-The Navy offers programs designed to educate officers about responsible drinking and also provides counseling services for those struggling with alcohol use.
+Use what’s available.
+The Navy has programs to educate officers on responsible drinking and offers counseling for those struggling with alcohol use.

 Reporting Violations

-Understanding the Navy Alcohol Policy is not just about navigating a rule book.
-It’s about fully grasping the implications of your actions in a role that is far greater than yourself.
+The Navy Alcohol Policy isn’t just a set of rules.
+It’s about understanding the weight of your actions in a role bigger than yourself.